ArturGazizov/frontend-and-cyprextest/README.md

 PropTypes used

-css classes used for testing, tests in folder called tests and in cypress/integration/examples and in src/components/blog.test.js to test run npm run cypress:open npm run start:test
+css classes used for testing, tests are in and in cypress/integration/examples and in src/components/blog.test.js to test run npm run cypress:open npm run start:test

+(folder test from previous exercise)

 do not run the eslint --init command.
 It will install the latest version of ESlint that is not compatible